The 18 Biggest ‘Maxton Hall’ Book Changes in Season 2

 We couldn’t wait to find out what Ruby and James were in for, so we devoured Kasten’s sequel novel, Save You, as soon as it was translated from German to English.
 (You can check out Swooon‘s plot guide.)
-Almost right off the bat, we noticed that though its faithful to the essence of Kasten’s book, the Prime Video show took a different approach to quite a few characters and storylines, especially when it comes to James.
+Almost right off the bat, we noticed that though it’s faithful to the essence of Kasten’s book, the Prime Video show took a different approach to quite a few characters and storylines, especially when it comes to James.

-Maxton Hall– The World BetweenUs, Season 2, Episodes 1-3, Streaming Now, Prime Video
+Maxton Hall – The World Between Us, Season 2, Streaming Now, Prime Video

 James' Car Crash